fish river canyon, Namíbia

 Hell's Bend of Fish River Canyon from Main View Point.

-When we finally got our bearings, we started a walk along the top of the shore that takes us to complementary observation points: one of them over the rapids of the river, a Tamarisk Bush.
-Further south, an additional on the Wild Fig Bend.
+When, finally, we recover, we begin a walk along the top of the shore that takes us to complementary observation points: one of them over the rapids of the river, a Tamarisk Bush.

 Below, the Fish flow with the reduced vigor typical of the dry season, still far from the parsimonious rain of the Namibian winter from June to August, when sudden torrents flood its deep stream and can surprise walkers on the banks.